-After more than 30 years in photography, I’ve come to understand that our art consists of two major distinctions.
-The first is creative vision, the second is technological.
-I’ll be writing a lot about the creative aspects of photography – the right mental attitude, the vision, the motivations- but in this blog I’ll discuss one technological issue that seems to plague amateur photographers.
-That is the decision to shoot in aperture priority, shutter priority or fully automatic.
+After more than 40 years in photography, I’ve come to understand that our art consists of two major distinctions.
+The first is creative vision.
+In my mind, creative rules – the right mental attitude, the vision, the motivations- but in this blog I’ll discuss one technological issue that seems to plague amateur photographers.
+That is the decision to shoot in manual, aperture priority, shutter priority or fully automatic.

 But for a professional or advanced amateur, ‘decent’ is just not good enough.
 In fact, it can be the kiss of death.
-We look for images that go beyond decent to great, memorable, and most important of all, saleable.
+We look for images that go beyond decent to great, memorable.
 Average simply doesn’t cut it.

-If we eliminate the totally automatic setting, then, we are left with two choices : aperture priority or shutter priority.
-The choice between these two may be simpler than you might imagine.
+If we eliminate the totally automatic setting, then, we are left with three choices : manual, aperture priority or shutter priority.
+The choice between these three may be simpler than you might imagine.
 Think of it this way.
+Let’s leave manual for now, although it is perhaps the most common modality for professionals.
 Shutter priority allows you to control the shutter speed.
 If you are shooting sports or any subject that is moving rapidly and you want to freeze the action, select shutter priority.
 Set your camera to the fastest shutter speed that still allows a recognizable image and the camera takes over the rest.
-For general sports, you would want a shutter speed of at least 1/250th of a second or faster.
-To stop your daughter’s goalie soccer save, you might want to shoot at 1/500 or even 1/1000 of a second.
+For general sports, you would want a shutter speed of at least 1/5o0th of a second or faster.
+To stop your goalie daughter’s soccer save, you might want to shoot at 1/1000 of a second.
 Ditto for a NASCAR event.

-If you shoot landscape and nature scenes, even wildlife, I suggest that you consider shooting in aperture priority.
-Virtually every landscape professional I know shoots in aperture priority.
+If you shoot landscape and nature scenes I suggest that you consider shooting in aperture priority.
 Let’s see why.

 When shooting landscapes, you usually want everything possible to be in focus, from nearby objects to distant mountains.
-That means you should use smaller apertures, say f11, f16 or even f22.
+That means you should use smaller apertures, say f11 or f16.
 Remember that the larger the number, the smaller the aperture.
-By aperture we refer to the round opening in the camera lens that allows light in when you press the shutter release button (the interleaved metallic gizmo that opens and shuts to create the aperture is called the diaphragm).
+By aperture we refer to the opening in the camera lens that allows light in when you press the shutter release button.
 As aperture decreases (in other words as it goes from f2.8 to f16, for example, the more individual parts of your scene will be in focus.

 If you were to measure how much of the foreground and background is in focus you would be referring to the depth of field of the image.
 And that’s where knowing how to shoot in aperture priority comes in handy.
 The rule is this; as the aperture decreases in size, the depth of field increases.
 Think of squinting.
 When we squint, we reduce the opening in the diaphragm of our eyes so that the scene appears to be more in focus.